MartinThoma/MartinThoma.github.io/_posts/2014-06-30-linux-commands-for-working-from-home.md

 <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>V</kbd>

-Copa a selected text from the command line and paste it:
+Copy a selected text from the command line and paste it:

 <kbd>Mouse wheel click</kbd>